Dealing With Aggressive People In A Crisis

-Businesses should also provide exclusive training and instruction to their employees who are directly in contact with their clients.
+Safe work says that businesses should also provide exclusive training and instruction to their employees who are directly in contact with their clients.
 They should promote the use of de-escalation strategies like non-threatening body language and negotiation techniques to help resolve conflicts.

 Workers need to learn to be more empathetic and acknowledge the complaints of customers in a time of crisis.
 People should be enlightened regarding self-defence techniques and how to remain calm in threatening situations.